2026 Boston Marathon Cutoff Time Tracker and Prediction

 The Tableau dashboard below collects data from marathons, tracks the number of finishers who meet their Boston qualifying time, and projects an estimated cutoff time for the 2026 Boston Marathon.

 It will be updated regularly throughout the year, through the registration period in September 2025.
 For more details on the data, the assumptions, and other factors, scroll down below the dashboard.
+I’ll follow up with a more complete prediction towards the end of the qualifying period.
 Follow me on Threads for the latest updates.

 Want to Stay Up to Date with the Latest Data?